Joe Robertson, Jr., M.D., M.B.A

 Joanna Cummings received her master's degree in clinical nutrition from OHSU and is a registered dietitian.
 Her clinical and research experience includes pediatric and adult nutrition, inherited metabolic disorders, oncology and bone marrow transplant.
 Cummings previously worked as the curriculum coordinator for Metabolic University, an intensive nutrition education program for dietitians, physicians, registered nurses and genetic counselors working with patients with inherited metabolic disorders.
 Additionally, she has worked extensively on the development of nutrition education tools as the Leadership and Education in Neurodevelopmental Disabilities trainee at the Child Development and Rehabilitation Center at OHSU, Clinical and Research Dietitian at Children's Hospital Colorado, Oncology Dietitian at the University of Colorado and as an adjunct professor at the University of Northern Colorado.
 Cummings is based in Vientiane, Lao.

 Thai Protocol Manager

-Nichapa Prasarttongosoth, who goes by Nikki, is originally from Thailand and has lived in the United States with her son and husband for the last 15 years.
+Nichapa Prasarttongosoth, who goes by Nikki, is originally from Thailand and has lived in the United States with her son and husband since 2001.
 Nikki has a great passion for providing professional services in the hospitality and executive environments.
 With a multi-national background in a variety of industries, Nikki provides logistical, administrative and executive support to individuals, teams and departments.
 Nikki is fluent in the Thai and English languages and customs which allows her to bridge cultural differences and strengthen international relationships.